 Treatment for fibromyalgia is generally targeted toward relieving your symptoms.
 Options include medications for pain, physical therapy, and cognitive behavioral therapy.
 Support groups are recommended.

 If you suffer from cold intolerance, make sure to dress appropriately during cold weather.
 Wear warm layers and keep those areas that are most sensitive covered up to prevent cold exposure.
-On extremely cold days try and stay inside as much as possible.
+On extremely cold days, try and stay inside as much as possible.
 If you think that you could be suffering from cold intolerance or another medical condition, call your doctor.
-Your doctor can figure out if you have an underlying medical problem and begin treatment.
+They can figure out if you have an underlying medical problem and start you on treatment.